-- The first part is the lanyard key and the push button assembly on the handle bar.
-When the lanyard key is inserted and the button pushed it allows a signal to go to the electrical box which.
+- The first part is the lanyard key and the push button assembly on the handlebar.
+When the lanyard key is inserted and the button pushed it allows a signal to go to the electrical box.

 - Second, if the signal passes through the fuse, the battery will be allowed to send voltage to the starter solenoid.

-- The third part is the starting solenoid located in the electrical box under the seat, attached to the back wall, allows the current to pass through to the starter motor.
+- The third part is the starting solenoid located in the electrical box under the seat, attached to the back wall, allowing the current to pass through to the starter motor.

 - The starter turns over and the jet ski comes to life!